bookshelfdave/erln8/README.md

 The cool thing about erln8 is that you only need to add it to your PATH to use it.
 No funny environment tweaking ;-) It works by reading an `erln8.config` config file out of the ***current directory***, or by ***searching up the directory tree until it finds one.*** This allows you to "set a version of Erlang to use for a project and forget it".

+## What erln8 isn't

+- erln8 does not build manage Erlang build dependencies.
+If you are using erln8, I'm assuming you are already capable enough to figure these out on your own.

 ## Status